Which Horizon Complete Recipes Get

-Judging by its ingredients alone, Horizon Complete appears to be an above-average dry dog food.
+Based on its ingredients alone, Horizon Complete Dog Food looks like an above-average dry product.

 Above-average protein.
 Below-average fat.
 And near-average carbs when compared to a typical dry dog food.

-Horizon Complete is a grain-based dry kibble using a moderate amount of chicken meal as its main source of animal protein, thus earning the brand 4 stars.
+Horizon Complete is a grain-inclusive dry dog food using a significant amount of named meat meal as its dominant source of animal protein, thus earning the brand 5 stars.